plabradorjr/surgi_app_rails/README.md

-# SurgiWiki v0
+# 🦦 SurgiWiki v0.0

-# This is Flatiron School Project on Ruby on Rails Framework
+# This is a Flatiron School Project on Ruby on Rails Framework

 # Installation
 After checking out the repo, run bundle install to install dependencies.